 Of course, this involves upfront planning to make your business more sustainable, but you could make savings in the long term by reducing waste and introducing greater efficiencies.

 Putting a sustainability lens over your business could also give more meaning and purpose to your work and that is certainly a good thing when it comes to attracting and retaining employees.

 It is an issue that is very much front of mind for the 'millennial' generation.
-Indeed a recent report by the Economist Intelligence Unit (sponsored by HSBC Private Bank) found that 87 per cent of millennials believe that business success should be measured by more than just financial performance, and 93 per cent believe that social impact is key to their investing decisions.
+Indeed a recent report by the Economist Intelligence Unit (sponsored by Wealth and Personal Banking) found that 87 per cent of millennials believe that business success should be measured by more than just financial performance, and 93 per cent believe that social impact is key to their investing decisions.